 Well-funded and intensive public education and engagement programs present opportunities for government and technology firms alike to ensure human rights and economic development are considered alongside each other.

 That said, how these programs are structured and scheduled matters.
-Both Brazil and Taiwan, for example, had deeply deliberative approaches that provided the support needed for the complexity of smart city issues.
+Both Brazil and Taiwan, Province of China, for example, had deeply deliberative approaches that provided the support needed for the complexity of smart city issues.
 Brazil conducted an intensive public process to create the Brazilian Internet Bill of Rights, and Taiwan created new and expansive ways to consult on technology issues both online and in person.
 Engagement will always be influenced by local factors, but whatever process is selected must reflect a deep commitment to education alongside engagement.
 This commitment to public education is critical in the face of the heavily commercial public relations and marketing efforts that are part of the smart city industry’s agenda.

 The Canadian government is making some of the right moves to support public education and engagement around smart cities, but they come late in the game.
 Recently, Canada announced funding for community capacity building on smart cities, as well as a national consultation on a federal data strategy.
 The framing of the consultation is narrow (on data) and industry-heavy.
 Further, the federal government of Canada, the provincial government of Ontario and the City of Toronto were all party to the RFP process for Sidewalk Labs.
 They had enough lead time to start properly engaging and educating residents, and they squandered it.
 Arguably, a number of avenues already exist to help support education campaigns on smart cities — public libraries have long been considered the civic institutions best positioned to convene and lead the work.
 They’re already doing what they can, but with dedicated funding, they could do more and then feed their findings back into federal policy creation.